I have made 26 investigation papers to help with both Paper 3 HL and also the exploration. Below are 6 of them:

 Paper 1: Rotating curves:

 Students explore the use of parametric and Cartesian equations to rotate a curve around the origin.
-You can see a tutorial video on this above.
 The mathematics used here is trigonometry (identities and triangles), functions and transformations.

 Paper 2: Who killed Mr. Potato?